Plumsail/helpdesk-docs/Online/index.rst

       How To/Export tickets to Excel
-      How To/Find the internal name of SharePoint column How To/Notify agent or manager when SLA is failed How To/Send SMS notifications from help desk with Microsoft Flow and Twilio How To/Start a workflow with a trigger
+      How To/Find the internal name of SharePoint column How To/Notify agent or manager when SLA is failed How To/Reassign ticket from disabled user in help desk How To/Send SMS notifications from help desk with Microsoft Flow and Twilio How To/Start a workflow with a trigger
       How To/Sync SharePoint user profiles fields to HelpDesk contacts